Montevideo Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Uruguay without a visa for tourism or business purposes
+Citizens of listed countries can enter Uruguay for tourism or business without obtaining a visa in advance.

 Cost: N/A